Types of fostering

 Emergency foster care

 Emergency foster carers are prepared to take a child into their home at any time, usually for up to a few days.
 This type of fostering often requires an unplanned move offering temporary care until further plans are made.
-Similar to task-centred foster care, this is temporary while the local authority assesses the child’s future care.
+Similar to short term foster care, this is temporary while the local authority assesses the child’s future care.

 Parent and child foster care